 The fact is that today’s businesses have many options for conducting employee background checks that can verify your resume details.
 Most of those investigations certainly check to see that you did work for the companies you listed.
 Some may delve even deeper into your prior employment, asking questions about your performance, attitude, and more.
 Such checks are always permissible under federal law, which does not restrict the types of questions employers can ask about your prior work.

 One way to avoid potential problems or omissions is to conduct your own background check.
-This is also a great way to accurately recreate your employment history.
+This is also a great way to accurately recreate your employment history on your resume.
 That enables you to avoid inadvertent job omissions and avoid any unintentional deception.
 There are several ways to recreate your work history and ensure its accuracy:

 If it’s been a while since you’ve updated your resume, it may be wise to do this type of comprehensive review.
 It’s always better to be safe than sorry.

-One common problem can occur when employers forget to list jobs on their resumes.
+One common problem can occur when job seekers forget to list jobs on their resumes.
 Employee background checks almost always discover such omissions.
 Depending on the nature of the job, that omission could be held against you.
-That’s particularly true if you were fired or had performance issues.
+That’s particularly true if you were fired quickly or had performance issues.

-In most instances, of course, that won’t be needed – since many employers want to avoid potential legal problems and thus will only provide the most basic details about your employment.
-Still, those positive endorsements can sometimes make the difference
+In most instances, that won’t be needed.
+Since many employers want to avoid potential legal problems, they will only provide the most basic details about your employment, such as job titles and dates of employment.
+Still, positive endorsements during the employment screening can sometimes make the difference.

 It’s vital to understand that employers can use employee background checks to verify your past employment history.
 As a result, you should always strive to be as honest and accurate as you can when you create your resume.
 That honesty will serve you well and help to avoid embarrassment and unnecessary rejection as you try to land a job.